realumhelp/Creality-K1-and-K1-Max_wiki/Install-Official-Builds.md

-The version of Fluidd provided by Creality is not the latest.
-With this guide you can have latest official build.
+The version of Moonraker, Fluidd and Mainsail provided by Creality are not the latest.
+With this guide you can install latest official builds.

 <br />